Loading

 towards Central

-Mount Kuring-gai railway station is a heritage-listed railway station located on the Main Northern Line, serving the Sydney suburb of Mount Kuring-gai.
-It is served by Sydney Trains T1 North Shore Line services and some early morning and late night NSW TrainLink Central Coast & Newcastle Line services.
+Mount Kuring-gai railway station is a suburban railway station located on the Main Northern line, serving the Sydney suburb of Mount Kuring-gai.
+It is served by Sydney Trains T1 North Shore Line services and some early morning and late night intercity Central Coast & Newcastle Line services.

 History

-Mount Kuring-gai station opened on 5 October 1901 as a passing loop named Kuring-gai.
-It was renamed Mount Kuring-gai on 1 August 1904, and in 1909 the present station was built when the Main Northern line was duplicated.
+Mount Kuring-gai station opened on 5 October 1901 as a passing loop named Kuring-gai, and was originally located north of the present station site.
+On 1 August 1904, it was renamed Mount Kuring-gai, and rebuilt as the present station in 1909 when the Main Northern line was duplicated.

-The station was the terminating point for some services and had a signal box to facilitate these workings.
-It was removed in April 1988.
+The station was the terminating point for some suburban services and had a signal box to facilitate these workings.
+It was removed in April 1988 resulting in all services continuing to Cowan, until 1992 when the CityRail suburban network was curtailed to Berowra.

 Platform Line Stopping pattern Notes

-1 Services to Epping & Hornsby via Strathfield, Richmond, Penrith & Emu Plains via Gordon
+1 Services to Epping & Hornsby via Strathfield, Penrith & Emu Plains via Gordon

 2 Services to Berowra

-Early morning and late night services to Wyong & Newcastle
+1 weekend early morning and weekend late night services to Wyong & Newcastle

 CDC NSW operates two bus routes via Mount Kuring-gai station, under contract to Transport for NSW: